kekuchan/swarmbject/docs/std/ds/Array.md

 ## "set" member function:

 Sets the array to be a copy of an element.
-This might require creating a new array due to the capacity, making the usage of the previous data member not valid.
+This might require creating a new array, making the usage of the previous data member not valid.

 Parameters:
 * A pointer to the element to copy.